 4-38.
 Charles Hermite

 Charles Hermite (1822–1901) was born in Dieuze (Moselle), the sixth child of Ferdinand Hermite and Madeleine Lallemand.
 He was admitted to the École polytechnique in 1842, but stayed only for a year.
 Nonetheless, he was named an admissions examiner and répétiteur there in 1848, and professor of analysis in 1867.
-In 1869 he was named professor of higher algebra at the Paris Faculty of Sciences, and taught there until his retirement in 1897.
+In 1869 he was named professor of higher algebra at the Paris Faculty of Sciences, where he lectured until he retired in 1897.

 Références